USS San Jacinto (CVL-30): Attacks over Japan

 Next, San Jacinto joined in the first carrier strikes against the home islands of Japan.
 During the raids on 16 and 17 February 1945, carrier-based aircraft shot down many enemy planes during fierce dogfights over airfields in the Tokyo area.
 These operations were designed to cover the imminent invasion of Iwo Jima.
 Next came air support for the landing Marines, followed by further strikes against Tokyo and Okinawa before San Jacinto returned to Ulithi.

 While conducting operations off Kyūshū, Japan, she witnessed the conflagration on the carrier USS Franklin; and, on 19 March 1945, escaped destruction when a kamikaze narrowly missed her.
 More massive enemy attacks came with Operation "Iceberg" as the carrier force furnished air support for the invasion of Okinawa.
 On 5 April, more than 500 planes, primarily kamikazes, attacked.
 Fighter planes and anti-aircraft guns shot down about 300, but many got through.
 San Jacinto's gunners shot the wing off a would-be suicide plane, deflecting its dive; it splashed down only 50 feet off her port bow.
 Her mission of covering the Okinawa invasion entailed heavy air activity and kept the ship almost constantly at general quarters while supporting ground forces and repelling frequent attacks by suicide planes.

 On 7 April, San Jacinto's's bombers torpedoed the Japanese destroyers Hamakaze and Asashimo, part of a naval suicide attack in which the super battleship Yamato was also sunk.
 San Jacinto then returned to the dangerous job of defending against the suicide plane attacks, striking at the kamikaze airfields on Kyūshū, and providing close air support for ground forces fighting on Okinawa.

 On 5 June, she successfully rode out another typhoon, and after replenishing at Leyte sortied for her final raids as part of Task Force 58.
 Her aircraft struck at Hokkaidō and Honshū, Japan, on 9 July and continued to operate off the coast of Japan until the end of hostilities on 15 August 1945.

 After the ceasefire preceding Japan's formal surrender, her air missions over Japan became mercy flights over Allied prisoner-of war camps, dropping food and medicine until the men could be rescued.
 She was present at Tokyo Bay for the Japanese surrender on 2 September 1945.
 Her wartime mission completed, San Jacinto returned home and tied up at NAS Alameda, California, on 14 September 1945.

 Fate

+The Spanish Navy considered acquiring San Jacinto but instead chose the Independence-class carrier USS Cabot (CVL-28), which was renamed Dédalo.

-She was decommissioned on 1 March 1947 and joined the Pacific Reserve Fleet berthed at San Diego.
+San Jacinto was decommissioned on 1 March 1947 and joined the Pacific Reserve Fleet berthed at San Diego.
 She was reclassified as an auxiliary aircraft transport (AVT-5) on 15 May 1959, and struck from the Navy list on 1 June 1970; her hull was sold for scrapping in December 1971.